fhdhsni/The-Secret-Life-of-Objects/README.md

 ```
 Each instance of `TextCell` (which indicates a cell in our final table) inherits these methods.

-`minWidth()` returns a number indicating minimum width of (in characters) its cell.
+`minWidth()` returns a number indicating the minimum width of (in characters) its cell.
 It uses `reduce` on `this.text` in case `this.text` has more than one element (more than one line) which in our example it never does.

 `minHeight()` returns a number indicating the minimum height that its cell requires (in lines).
 In our example it's always 1. number of elements in `this.text` indicates the minimum height that a given cell needs.

 We use `draw()` to tell a cell to draw itself.
-It takes two parameter `width` and `height` and returns an array. something like `[ 'Kilimanjaro ' ]`
+It takes two parameters `width` and `height` and returns an array. something like `[ 'Kilimanjaro ' ]`

-`width` is maximum width of a particular column that our cell is going reside in.
+`width` is the maximum width of a particular column that our cell is going reside in.
 We need this to add extra spaces in order to make our cells in a column aligned with each other.

-`height` is height of a particular row.
+`height` is the height of a particular row.
 If a cell should, say takes two line, height will be 2.
-In our example it's always 1.
+In our example, it's always 1.
 Remember underlined cells of header uses a slightly different version of `draw()`.
 We'll see it in a moment.

-We go through body of loop `height` times.
+We go through the body of loop `height` times.

-It adds those extra spaces with help of `repeat` function. `repeat` function takes a string and a number and it returns the given string concatenated with itself number of times. e.g. `repeat("bat! ", 3)` returns `"bat! bat! bat! "`.
+It adds those extra spaces with the help of `repeat` function. `repeat` function takes a string and a number and it returns the given string concatenated with itself number of times. e.g. `repeat("bat! ", 3)` returns `"bat! bat! bat! "`.

-We figure out how many extra spaces we should add with subtracting length of widest cell in our column (`width`) from length of current cell that we are drawing (`line.length`). e.g: `kilimanjaro` with the `length` of 11 belongs to first column.
+We figure out how many extra spaces we should add with subtracting length of the widest cell in our column (`width`) from length of current cell that we are drawing (`line.length`). e.g: `kilimanjaro` with the `length` of 11 belongs to the first column.
 The widest cell in the first column is `"Popocatepetl"` with the `length` of 12.
 So we only need one space after `kilimanjaro`. `result` will be `[ 'Kilimanjaro ' ]`.

 We're not done with constructors just yet. `TextCell` will be used for regular cells.
 For underlined cell (that is headers) we have another constructor `UnderlinedCell`.
-Fortunately it inherits most of the goodies from `TextCell`.
+Fortunately, it inherits most of the goodies from `TextCell`.

 ``` javascript
   function UnderlinedCell(inner) {